femiiii/docs/quick_start/Deploy.md

 alter system drop observer "fe_host:edit_log_port";
 ```

-Step 3: FE nodes need to be interconnected in pairs to complete master selection, voting, log submission, and replication.
+Step 3: FE nodes need to be interconnected in pairs to complete leader selection, voting, log submission, and replication.
 When the FE node is first initiated, a node in the existing cluster needs to be designated as a helper.
 The helper node gets the configuration information of all the FE nodes in the cluster to establish a connection.
 Therefore, during initiation, specify the `--helper` parameter:

 ```shell
 ./bin/start_fe.sh --helper host:port --daemon